Helping Your Child Conquer Shyness

 Set Reasonable Goals

-Set reasonable goals for children to overcome shyness and help them to achieve these goals.
-It is acceptable if children make only gradual progress toward becoming more comfortable in social situations with encouragement.
+Set reasonable goals for children to overcome shyness.
+Help them to achieve these goals.
+It is okay if the child's progress is slow.
+Be supportive.
+Here are some steps:

 Do Not Push

-When describing your child, refrain from using the shy label.
-Using the word shy as a description may encourage your child to think and act that way.
-Of course, family, friends and others may still innocently make remarks in front of your child about their shyness.
-You can downplay the shyness by stating that your child isn't shy, but takes some time to get warm up to others.
+When describing your child, do not refer to them as "shy."
+Using the word "shy" may encourage your child to think and act that way.
+Of course other people may make remarks in front of your child about their shyness.
+Tell them that your child is not shy—your child just takes some time to warm up to others.

 Work Together for the Best Results